microsoft/botbuilder-dotnet/doc/UserAgents.md

     ```
     (QnAMaker/APIVersion)
     ```
 9. Classic.
-Usage of the "Classic / Compatability" layers SHOULD be added to the user-agent string.
+Usage of the "Classic / Compatibility" layers SHOULD be added to the user-agent string.
     ```
     classic/version
     ```